'Remarkable Wrestler': PM Modi Lauds Olympic Silver Medallist Ravi Dahiya; Haryana Govt Announces Rs 4 Crore Prize Money

 Ravi Kumar Dahiya on Thursday became the second ever Indian wrestler to win an Olympic silver.
 Ravi secured the medal after losing in the final of the men’s 57kg freestyle event to Russian Olympic Committee’s Zavur Uguev.
-He is the third ever Indian to win an individual Olympic silver after Sushil Kumar (wrestling, London 2012) and PV Sindhu (badminton, Rio 2016).
+He is the sixth ever Indian to win an individual Olympic silver medal.

 Tokyo 2020 Full Coverage: Schedule | Results | Medals Tally